The-Smallest/resharper-webapi-annotations/readme.md

 Also marks `ApiController` with `UsedImplicitlyAttribute(ImplicitUseKindFlags.Access)` to prevent warning _class MyController is never used_ when `MyController` is inherited from `ApiController`.

+Tested with:
-Tested with Resharper 9.0 and Visual Studio 2013.
+- Resharper 9.0 and Visual Studio 2013,
+- Resharper 10.0 and Visual Studio 2015.

 ### Installation note
 - Clean ReSharper project cache _Resharper->Options->Environment->General->Clear Caches_.